 The heroic Canadian was gone, but his legacy was just beginning.

-For over 30 years The Terry Fox Foundation has worked to achieve Terry’s vision – a world without cancer.
+For 40 years The Terry Fox Foundation has worked to achieve Terry’s vision – a world without cancer.
 Its researchers, staff and thousands of volunteers are determined to reach that goal.
 They strive daily to uphold Terry’s ideals and values in everything they do – and always will.